-This application does not include any specific actions that address the objectives of the ClimateResilience Strategy.
+This application does not include any specific actions that address the objectives of the Climate Resilience Strategy.

-South Calgary/Altadore Area Redevelopment Plan (Statutory - 1986)
+South Calgary/Altadore Area Redevelopment Plan (Statutory- 1986)

-The subject site falls within the Residential - Conservation typology as identified on Map 2 of the South Calgary/Altadore Area Redevelopment Plan.
+The subject site falls within the Residential - Conservation typology as identified on Map 2 of the South Calgary/Altadore Area Redevelopment Plan, a local area plan approved prior to the MDP.
 The intent of this area is to support infill projects of a size and density consistent with their surroundings.